Booking With Confidence - Redesigning Trust In Beauty Services

 If I were to approach this project again, I would complement social listening with user interviews to gather deeper, more targeted insights.
 While analysing comments and discussions provided valuable context around user frustrations, direct conversations with participants would have enabled more specific responses to key research questions and strengthened the overall findings.

-This project significantly strengthened my UX and product thinking skills, particularly through conducting a thorough research process that made defining the user and their core problem more focused and intentional.
-It was also my first experience running A/B testing, allowing me to develop a new skill that I plan to continue refining in future projects.
-Most importantly, the project deepened my understanding of empathy in design, reinforcing the importance of designing with a clear awareness of users’ emotions, motivations, and real-world experiences.
+This project strengthened my UX and product thinking by pushing me to conduct a thorough research process that kept the user and their core problem at the centre of every decision.
+It was also my first experience running A/B testing, which showed me how comparing design variations provides clear, evidence-based direction rather than relying on assumption.
+Most importantly, it deepened my understanding of empathy in design, reinforcing that the most intentional design decisions come from a genuine awareness of users' emotions, motivations, and real world experiences.

 BeLingual